 While that may not seem like big returns, high-grade corporate bonds are considered a safer and less volatile investment than stocks.
 Additionally, corporate bonds usually offer higher yields than government bonds, which often make them the more popular bond option among investors.

 Silver is another precious metal that fund managers like to add to their portfolios as a diversifier.
-In the last five years, however, the value of silver only increased by around 5%.
+In the last five years, however, the value of silver has decreased by around 8%.

 Unlike gold, which is widely considered a store of value and safe haven asset, silver has more industrial use cases.
 Its value is, therefore, not driven by the same factors as gold.
 Mining costs, industrial demand, and jewellery and silverware demand are key market drivers for the price of silver.